 Tip #5: Always seal the painted terracotta pots

-I used Mod Podge Outdoor to seal my painted pots.
+I used Mod Podge Outdoor to seal my decorated flower pots.
 It’s important to know that this formula is not waterproof but is water-resistant.
-You’ll still want to keep your pots in a covered area like a porch or patio.
+You’ll still want to keep your finished terra cotta pot in a covered area like a porch or patio.

 I’ve used this same product for my outdoor garden stakes, and it works like a charm.
 Just make sure you allow it to fully cure before filling your pots with plants.

 - Chalk paint, acrylic paint or spray paint

 - Painter's Tape (optional)

 - Before painting, make sure you remove any dirt or tags from the pot and let it dry completely.
 Immerse the pot in warm water to loosen any grime.

 - If necessary, sand the pot with fine-grit sandpaper to smooth any rough ridges.